 6. Ensure Proper Ventilation

 When designing a kitchen, it is essential to ensure proper ventilation.
 This is especially true in kitchens with gas appliances or open flames.
-A properly ventilated kitchen will allow your food to cook evenly and prevent smoke from entering the home.
+A properly ventilated kitchen will allow your food to cook evenly and prevent smoke from entering the home, so proper duct cleaning is vital if you want to ensure unwanted gases are able to escape.

 One way to achieve proper ventilation in a kitchen is to install air conditioning vents near the ceiling.
 These vents can allow hot air from the AC unit to escape and cool down the room, while also allowing fresh air into the kitchen.
 You can also install fans near windows or vents in the wall to circulate air throughout the space.